 - Your vehicle fails its emissions test

-This diagnostic process should be prefaced with the following caveat: to properly diagnose a P0010 trouble code, you will need an advanced scan tool that can interpret factory sensor readings and codes.
+This diagnostic process should be prefaced with the following caveat: to properly diagnose a P0010 code, you will need an advanced scan tool that can interpret factory sensor readings and codes.
 These scan tools are expensive, highly specialized equipment that requires training and experience to read and interpret the data correctly.
 If you’re a hardcore DIYer and still want to attempt fixing this issue yourself, keep reading.
 This job is definitely best left to the experts with better equipment.

 - Using your specialized scan tool, determine when and where the problem occurred or if it is still occurring.